Anson Mount: Academic

 Mount is an adjunct assistant professor at Columbia University, teaching audition technique for graduate actors.

 His non-fiction pieces have been published in the magazines Mosaic, The Daily Beast and Cowboys & Indians, and in the Calgary Herald newspaper.

 Personal life

 On July 8, 2017, Mount announced his engagement to his longtime girlfriend, photographer Darah Trang.
-They were married on February 20, 2018 and welcomed their first child, a daughter, in December 2021.
+They were married on February 20, 2018, and have a daughter, who was born in December 2021.
 He is an Episcopalian.